mikitsu/py-s-lang/README.md

     names in ``__all__`` (if present, otherwise all callables) with ``FunctionWrapper``
 - ``FunctionWrapper`` wraps a function and provides the methods:
     - ``parse`` takes a sequence of string arguments and transforms them into a (args, kwargs) pair.
+Function parameters whose annotation ``is bool`` are handled as
+        switches: ``--some-option`` is True and ``--no-some-option`` is False.
+        For positional boolean parameters, there is no extra support yet.
-As of now, it does it generically, but this might change to having different behaviour for different argument types (e.g. collecting arguments for a list)
+        As of now, there is no special support for other types, but this might change to having different behaviour for more types (e.g. collecting arguments for a list)
     - ``apply`` takes a (args, kwargs) pair and applies it to the wrapped function.
         Before application, types are converted to those specified as type hints
 - ``interpret`` takes a dictionary fo functions and a sequence of commands, a command being